Explore our third floor!

 Horseshoe Crab Cove

-Kids of all ages love to admire and touch exotic sea creatures.
-In this simulated tidepool, you’ll meet many of the Chesapeake Bay inhabitants in addition to the Horseshoe crab.
+Kids of all ages love to admire exotic sea creatures.
+In this simulated tidepool, you’ll meet many of our local Chesapeake Bay inhabitants in addition to the horseshoe crab!

 Learn about the plants and animals that inhabit the Chesapeake Bay.
 You will also learn about the importance of keeping the Bay healthy and how you can help.